MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 - Users can follow SharePoint Server and SharePoint Online sites, and see them consolidated in a single list.

-- Users have a single profile in Office 365, where all of their profile information is stored.
+- Users have a single profile in Office 365, where all of their profile info is stored.

-For more information, see [SharePoint hybrid sites and search](../hybrid/sharepoint-hybrid-sites-and-search.md).
+For more info, see [SharePoint hybrid sites and search](../hybrid/sharepoint-hybrid-sites-and-search.md).

  **Hybrid OneDrive for Business**